MayaFlux 0.4.0

 405 /**

-406 * @brief Clock instances for each processing domain
+406 * @brief Get the default rate for a processing token

 421 */